Planning for your care - Advance statements and advance decisions

 How do professionals decide if an advance decision exists?

-It is your responsibility to make sure that professionals are aware of your advance decision when it is needed.
+It is your responsibility to make sure that healthcare professionals know about your advance decision.

 How do professionals decide if an advance decision is valid?

 The advance decision must show that you made the document when:

 - you had mental capacity to make the advance decision.